 In the best-case scenario, you won’t even notice anything until your company’s data is being sold on the dark web.
 But in the worst-case scenario, you could lose access to all business data and assets rendering your company worthless.

-If you don’t have an in-house IT department, reach out to an MSP who specialises in cybersecurity.
+If you don’t have an in-house IT department, reach out to an MSP who specializes in cybersecurity.
 Better safe than sorry.

 Developing a foolproof continuity plan requires a serious meticulous approach.
 Here’s basics of what your strategy should involve: